Day Tours in Iceland

 Adventurous travelers can enjoy exciting day trips in Iceland, like this four-hour ice climbing tour or this two-hour Siberian husky dog sledding tour.
 These tours are rated 4.8 out of 5 stars from 85 visitors and 5 out of 5 stars from 30 visitors, respectively.

-People who want to see the northern lights can book a northern lights hunting tour, like this northern lights super Jeep tour.
-There are also snorkeling tours and horseback riding trips along the beach, both perfect for the summer months.
+People who want to see the northern lights can book a northern lights hunting tour, like this northern lights super jeep tour.
+Snorkeling tours and horseback riding trips along the beach are also perfect for the summer months.

 Those looking for a more relaxing experience may want to book a visit to this unique beer spa in the North of Iceland, where visitors enjoy a cold drink and soak in a vat of warm, young beer.